briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

 2. _(b)_ Whoever violates this section is guilty of desecration, a misdemeanor of the second degree.

-3. _(c)_ As used in this section, “cemetery” means any place of burial and includes burial sites that contain American Indian burial objects placed with or containing American Indian human remains.
+3. _(c)_ As used in this section, "cemetery" means any place of burial and includes burial sites that contain American Indian burial objects placed with or containing American Indian human remains.
 (ORC 2927.11)